koraytugay/koraytugay.github.io/content/algorithms-to-live-by.md

 None of these tasks had _weight_ (i.e. importance) associated with them in our examples.
 When tasks not only have deadline but also weight, things get complicated.

 ### Priority Inheritance
 If a low-priority task is found to be blocking a high-priority resource, the low-priority task should become the highest-priority.
-If you keep constantly thinking about the novel you are about to finish while studying for the exam you need to take, maybe it is better to finish the novel first, unblocking the high priority task at hand!
+If you keep constantly thinking about the novel you are about to finish while studying for the exam you need to take, maybe it is better to finish the novel first, unblocking the high priority task at hand.

 ### Context Switch
 Context Switching helps us getting things done by pausing at a state of a task, getting other things done, and getting back to it.

 Computers and people face the same challenge: The machine responsible for scheduling is the machine itself that will process the tasks.
 The scheduling task itself becomes a task in the to-do list which also must be scheduled.

-Context Switching however is expensive: _Now where was I_.
-The effects of context switching can cause delays of not only seconds but minutes and errors.
+Context Switching however is expensive, and may end up in asking the question: _Now where was I?_.

 ### Better Scheduling
 - Limit yourself to checking your messages once (or twice a day) if you are not expected to be more responsive
-  - Try to stay on a single task without decreasing your responsiveness below the lowest acceptable limit, minimise context switching
+  - Try to stay on a single task without decreasing your responsiveness below the lowest acceptable limit
+  - Minimise context switching
+- Learn to refuse
-- Learn to say no, i.e. refuse
+  - i.e. Learn to say __no__
-  - Do not accept any more tasks if you are full, which will in theory lead to only context switching and not getting done anything at all
+  - Do not accept any more tasks if you are full
+    - You might end up only context switching and getting nothing done
-- If there are any low priority tasks blocking high priority tasks getting done, let the low priority task inherit priority from the high priority task
+- If there are any low priority tasks blocking high priority tasks, let the low priority task inherit priority from the high priority task

 ## Bayes 's Rule
 ### Rule of Succession
-> If we repeat an experiment that we know can result in a success or failure, n times independently, and get s successes, then what is the probability that the next repetition will succeed?
+> If we repeat an experiment that we know can result in a success or failure, `n` times independently, and get `s` successes, then what is the probability that the next repetition will succeed?
 >
 > The more data we have, the less importance should be assigned to our prior information.
 >